 Rep. Peter DeFazio Annual Lecture

-UO Libraries is launching a new annual lecture series in honor of University of Oregon alumnus and retired U.S. Representative Peter DeFazio.
+UO Libraries launched an annual lecture series in honor of University of Oregon alumnus and retired U.S. Representative Peter DeFazio.

 About Rep. Peter DeFazio